olalere-abiodun/photo-log-backend/milestone.md

     - ✅ Configurable QR code size
     - ✅ Returns PNG image format

+14. **Refinements and New Features**
+   - ✅ Refined the settings management by making the `cloudinary_url` optional.
+   - ✅ Enabled public-facing API endpoints.
+   - ✅ Added a troubleshooting guide for email testing.

 ## 🚀 How to Run

 ### 1. Activate Virtual Environment